 Fortunately for new contractors, some states don’t require contractors to bid on projects under a specific total cost (including materials and labor).
 Other states only require contractors to register and have no formal certification process in place to stop a new business from bidding on jobs right away.

-The current contractor licensing requirements for each state can be found here.
+Learn more about the current contractor licensing requirements for each state.

 If you’re serious about getting a contractor’s license and still have questions not answered in this guide, the National Association of State Contractors Licensing Agencies is a valuable resource.
 And, if you’re thinking about starting your own contractor business, this blog post can help guide you through the process.